ultrahorizon/UH-VPN-Docs/source/privacy.rst

 Ultra Horizon keeps records of any correspondence, questions, complaints, or compliments you submit to us through our Site or Services, along with our response.
 Depending on how you contact Ultra Horizon, we may collect any information that is listed on your account and any subsequent information you provide to us.
 Having full correspondence records enables our staff to provide the best possible customer support experience.

-We use one third-party platform for email support correspondence: Intercom (for the remainder of this section referred to as the English third person plural: "**they**", "**them**", "**their**", "**theirs**", or "**themselves**").
-When you correspond with us using this platform, your correspondence records, including your name, email address, are stored in their systems.
-The platform utilises modern security practices and all our live chats are encrypted.
+We use one third-party platform for support correspondence: GitHub (for the remainder of this section referred to as the English third person plural: "**they**", "**them**", "**their**", "**theirs**", or "**themselves**").
+When you correspond with us using this platform, your correspondence records, including your username are placed on our repository issue records.
+The platform utilises modern security practices and connections to this site are secured via HTTPS.

 VPN Tunnel Monitoring
 ~~~~~~~~~~~~~~~~~~~~~